-NatureServe is the coordinating body for the broader network of programs, and its role is to keep the network communicating, connected, and functioning effectively.
-NatureServe actively leads the network towards achieving its goal of being the best source for biological data in the western hemisphere.
-Simultaneously, it must work to promote access to and use of the data, and market the expertise of the network and its long-standing work to conserve our precious biological heritage.
+NatureServe is the coordinating body for the broader network of programs in Canada and the US, and its role is to keep the Network communicating, connected, and functioning effectively.
+NatureServe actively leads the Network towards achieving its goal of being the best source for biological data in Canada and the US.

+Simultaneously, it must work to promote access to and use of the data, and market the expertise of the Network and its long-standing work to conserve our precious biological heritage.

-The success of the network requires certain tasks of NatureServe, which include, but are not limited to, the following.
+The success of the Network requires certain tasks of NatureServe, which include, but are not limited to, the following.

-Establish Data and Science Protocols
+■ Establish Data and Science Protocols

 - 1. Coordinate taxonomy and meet benchmark data content standards - 2.
 Develop global conservation status rankings and meet benchmark data content standards - 3.
-Develop data management software/programs - 4.
-Establish data standards and methodology in collaboration with the network
+Develop data management software/platforms - 4.
+Establish data standards and methodology in collaboration with the Network

-Coordinate and Build Capacity in the Network
+■ Coordinate and Build Capacity in the Network